pippim/pippim.github.io/programs/iothings.md

 behind the main TV.
 In this case the power controls a lamp to provide back lighting which reduces eye strain.

-The bash script `flipkitchen` toggles the wall outlet power behind the second TV.
+The bash script `fliptv2` toggles the wall outlet power behind the second TV.
 In this case the power controls a lamp to provide back lighting which reduces eye strain.